Preparing for Air Force Basic Training

 - Active cell phone with charger.
 With minutes loaded if pre-pay by minute phone.
 For recruits coming from overseas, it may be more beneficial to have someone stateside buy one of these phones for you and send it to you before you leave, rather than activating a plan for about 4 phone calls.

 - Brushes or Combs.
-More important for the females.
-Guys, you'll only need a comb for your first day.
+More important for women.
+Men, you'll only need a comb for your first day.
 By the second day, you won't have any hair left to comb.
-Make sure that they are easy to clean!
+Make sure that they are easy to clean.

-- Sanitary Supplies (Gals).
+- Sanitary Supplies (Women).
 Napkins or tampons, your choice.
 Bring about enough to last you one cycle, although many women skip their cycle while in basic due to the stress.

-- Nylons/Panty Hose (Gals).
-You won't need these until the final week of training, so unless you're "hard to fit," I would recommend purchasing these at the BX.
+- Nylons/Panty Hose (Women).
+You won't need these until the final week of training, so unless you're "hard to fit," we would recommend purchasing these at the BX.
 If you bring your own, purchase the "nude" color.

-Anything on the "official" list that I've not mentioned above can wait until after you get to basic.
+Anything on the "official" list that we've not mentioned above can wait until after you get to basic.

 Things Not to Bring

 - Cigarettes or tobacco of any kind.
-If you use tobacco ween yourself off of it about 4 weeks before basic.
+If you use tobacco wean yourself off of it about 4 weeks before basic.

 - Personal running shoes.
 You will have a pair issued to you.